Determining Proper Call Center Staffing Requirements is Key to Success

 By Ellis Smith

 Operation and management of inbound call centers is a specialized field serving healthcare, as well as retail, wholesale, service, and hundreds of other applications.
 A major telecommunications tool to help run these centers effectively is ACD (automatic call distribution).
 In recent years, ACD software has become extremely sophisticated and can include outbound calling, Web chat, skills-based routing, and Interactive Voice Response (IVR) right out of the box.
+It also provides information to project appropriate staffing requirements needed for optimal operation.

 Small call centers of two to four people often “run themselves” because call traffic is low, and the people can visually manage callers in queue or can be sure someone is available to answer calls.
 In these small centers, an ACD may not be needed.